audreydennis/HTTPServer/README.md

 You don't have to read the whole RFC, but you do need to understand the following:

--HTTP Message Structure
+- HTTP Message Structure

--HTTP Request-Line and Status-Line
+- HTTP Request-Line and Status-Line

--HTTP Methods
+- HTTP Methods

--HTTP Headers (Content-Type and Content-Length)
+- HTTP Headers (Content-Type and Content-Length)

--MIME Types
+- MIME Types

--Status Codes
+- Status Codes

 ##
 1. GET (2 pts): retrieve static file resource requested

--Make sure Content-Type is correct.
+- Make sure Content-Type is correct.

--Make sure Content-Length is correct.
+- Make sure Content-Length is correct.

--Your application should support at least two MIME types.
+- Your application should support at least two MIME types.

 2. POST Links to an external site.(2 pts):